 Martine Baret in her office on Rue du Louvre

-I always imagined private detectives as shadowy figures in long dark coats and impractically large hats.
-So seeing Glenn Mulcaire – the private detective hired by the News of the World to hack voice messages – has ruined the romance somewhat, looking, as he does, like an ageing Take Me Out contestant.
+I always imagined private detectives as shadowy figures in long, dark coats and large hats.
+So seeing Glenn Mulcaire—the private detective hired by the British tabloid News of the World to hack voice messages—has ruined the romance somewhat, looking, as he does, like an ageing Family Feud contestant.

 She also told me that times are tough for the French gumshoe.
 Once a thriving profession of more than 2,000 people, there are now less than 800 private investigators like Madame Baret working in France.
-A snoops’ union, SNARP, is trying to win new powers from the French authorities to be recognised as “auxiliaires de justice” (official auxiliaries of the justice system) rather than nosy folk with no more rights than the ordinary citizen, but even if they're successful it doesn't necessarily mean people are going to start hiring them in their droves again.
+A snoops’ union, SNARP, is trying to win new powers from the French authorities to be recognized as auxiliaires de justice (official auxiliaries of the justice system) rather than nosy folk with no more rights than the ordinary citizen, but even if they're successful it doesn't necessarily mean people are going to start hiring them in their droves again.

 I asked Madame Baret about her half-a-century career as a detective, and how things have changed over that time.

 VICE: Bonjour, madame.
 When did you begin your career as a private detective?

 Martine Baret: I started to work here in 1966, when I was 18, and my father was happy to work with me.
 I adored the work.
 I still love it.
 It’s always different—you meet such interesting people, and you get a glimpse of all kinds of society.
 I still get excited by every case.

 How much surveillance do you still do personally?